Mortgage Underwriting

 Financing a car, appliances, or furniture High New monthly payment raises DTI immediately

-Changing jobs or going self-employed High Income verification restarts; may not qualify under new structure
+Changing jobs or going self-employed High Income verification may restart; file may not qualify under new structure

 Large cash deposit without documentation High Triggers source-of-funds requirement; delays closing

-Co-signing a loan for someone else High Adds debt to your DTI even if you don't make payments
+Co-signing a loan for someone else High Adds that debt to your DTI even if you make no payments

-Keeping all current debt balances stable Safe No change to your file
+Keeping all current balances stable Safe No change to your file

-Paying all bills on time Safe Keeps credit profile clean through closing
+Paying all bills on time Safe Keeps your credit profile clean through closing

 Responding to document requests within 24 hours Safe Keeps your timeline on track

 Underwriters review two to three months of bank statements.
-They look for two things: that you have enough money for the down payment and closing costs, and that the money has been there long enough to be considered stable.
+They look for two things: that you have enough money for the down payment and closing costs, and that the money has been there long enough to count as stable.
 The second part is what surprises most buyers.

 A large deposit that shows up right before closing raises a flag.
 The underwriter needs to know where it came from.
-Was it a gift?
-A personal loan?
-Proceeds from a sale?
-Each answer carries a different documentation requirement.
-A gift from a family member needs a signed letter stating that no repayment is required.
-Money from someone else that has to be paid back can affect your DTI.
-Most lenders request documentation for any deposit over roughly $1,000 to $1,500 that doesn't trace back to your regular paycheck.
+A gift from a family member needs a signed gift letter confirming that no repayment is required.
+Money from a source that must be repaid can affect your DTI.
+Most lenders want documentation for any deposit that does not trace directly back to your regular paycheck.

 This is not the underwriter being suspicious.
-It is their job to verify that your funds are real, documented, and free of conditions that could affect your ability to repay the mortgage.
-The paper trail protects the lender and protects you.
+It is their job to verify that your funds are real, documented, and free of conditions that could affect your ability to repay the loan.
+The paper trail protects both the lender and you.

-The best approach is to document everything before it becomes a request.
-If you know you will receive money from a family member, get the gift letter set up in advance.
-If you sold a car or other asset, keep the receipt or a written record of the transaction.
+The best approach is to document everything before it becomes a condition.
+If you plan to receive a gift from a family member, set up the gift letter early.
+If you sold a car or other asset, keep the receipt or a written record before the money hits your account.
+A proactive paper trail turns a potential delay into a one-day condition.
+Waiting until the underwriter asks can turn that same issue into a week-long hold.

 Lenders want to see a two-year history of consistent employment.
-That does not mean you need two years at the same company.
+That does not mean two years at the same company.
 Job changes within the same field are generally fine.
-A promotion with a raise is fine.
+A promotion with a raise is fine too.
 What creates problems is a pattern that suggests income instability.

-The changes that trigger extra scrutiny include moving from salaried to hourly, shifting from W-2 employment to self-employment, starting a new business during the process, or taking a job in a completely different industry.
-If you went self-employed in the last two years, lenders typically need two full years of tax returns showing self-employment income before they will count it for qualification.
-Borrowers in that situation have options, but they require a different approach.
-Our team works through these cases regularly, and more detail on what lenders accept for complex income situations is on our self-employed and complex income borrower page.
+Changes that trigger extra scrutiny include moving from salaried to hourly pay, shifting from W-2 employment to self-employment, starting a business during the purchase process, or taking a position in a completely different field.
+If you went self-employed within the last two years, lenders typically need two full years of tax returns showing self-employment income before they will count it for qualification.
+Borrowers in that situation have options through self-employed mortgage programs that account for income differently than a standard W-2 file.

-In Colorado's Front Range market, buyers often feel pressure to move fast on jobs as well as homes.
-We see this fairly often: a buyer goes under contract and then receives a higher-paying offer from another employer.
+In Colorado’s Front Range market, we see this situation play out regularly.
+A buyer goes under contract, and then an employer makes a higher-paying offer.
 The logic makes sense.
-But the new job can restart the income verification clock.
-If the new position has a probationary period or is in a different field, the underwriter may not use that income at all.
+But if the new job is in a different field or carries a probationary period, the underwriter may not count that income at all.
+The income verification clock can restart from day one.

-Florida buyers face a similar issue in markets like the Gulf Coast or Central Florida, where many borrowers shift from full-time employment to freelance or part-time work.
+Florida buyers face a similar challenge along the Gulf Coast and in Central Florida, where many borrowers shift between full-time employment and contract or freelance work during the year.
 The lender needs documented history, not income projections.
-If you are a Colorado borrower or a Florida buyer considering a job change during the process, talk to your loan officer before you accept anything.
-That conversation takes ten minutes and can prevent a closing disaster.
+If you are thinking about a job change at any point during the purchase process, talk to your loan officer before you accept the offer.
+That conversation takes ten minutes and can prevent a closing disaster that is very hard to undo.
+An experienced Colorado mortgage broker who has worked through these situations across many files can tell you exactly what a job change means for your specific file before you make the move.

 The Final Credit Pull Before Closing

 Most buyers know lenders pull their credit at the start of the process.
-What many buyers don't know is that lenders also run a final credit review shortly before closing.
-Any new accounts, new balances, or new derogatory marks since the initial pull show up here.
+What many buyers do not know is that lenders also run a final credit review shortly before closing.
+Any new accounts, new balances, or new derogatory marks that appeared since the initial pull show up here.

 “The final credit pull before closing is the single biggest surprise I see with buyers who were never warned about it.
 They spent months being careful, and then opened a store card for 10% off a couch three weeks before closing.
 That one decision shows up on the pull and changes everything.
 It is the one I wish every loan officer explained upfront.”

-This is the most common way buyers lose their approval.
-The new monthly payment raises their DTI past the allowable threshold.
-Even a modest car payment of $300 to $400 per month can push a file out of range.
-Wait until after you have the keys.
+This is the most common way buyers lose their approval after the pre-approval stage.
+A new car payment raises DTI.
+Even a modest payment of $300 to $400 per month can push a file past the allowable limit for the loan type.
+Wait until after you have the keys to the new home before you finance anything else.

-Cash deposits with no documentation create a sourcing problem that underwriters cannot simply ignore.
+Cash deposits with no documentation create a source-of-funds problem that underwriters cannot overlook.
 If you receive cash from a sale, a relative, or any other source, keep records of the transaction before the money hits your account.
-Retroactive documentation is harder to verify and takes longer to clear.
+Retroactive documentation is harder to verify and takes longer to clear than documentation gathered ahead of time.

-Borrowers assume a higher salary in a new job strengthens their application.
-But if the new job is in a different field, has a probationary period, or involves a pay structure change, the underwriter may not count it.
-Lenders look for stability, not just income level.
-If a job change is unavoidable, loop in your loan officer before you accept the offer so you know what it means for your file.
+Borrowers often assume a higher salary in a new role strengthens the application.
+But if the new position is in a different field, carries a probationary period, or changes the pay structure from salaried to commission or hourly, the underwriter may not use that income at all.
+If a job change is unavoidable, loop in your loan officer before you accept.
+That one conversation can keep the closing on track.

 Questions to Ask Your Lender